LaColorada/prode-rest/README.md

 When the above processes finish, start the database service with the command `docker compose up -d pgdb` from the root of the project.
 With the database running, it is necessary to create the tables that the application needs to work with the command `docker compose run rest-api python3 manage.py migrate`.

 It is possible to load sample data to test the API as quickly as possible.
-The sample data is in the `.example_data` directory.
+The sample data is in the `.fixtures` directory.
 The command needed for load fixture is as follows (in the example, the `example_data.json` fixtures will be loaded):

 ```
-docker-compose run drf-api python3 manage.py loaddata .fixtures/example_data.json
+docker compose run drf-api python3 manage.py loaddata .fixtures/example_data.json
 ```

 ### Run the application